nypeach/garden_journal/docs/data-structure.md

 ### G. **Soil Mix** Field Formatting

-The Assistant must follow the formatting instructions below for the **soil_mix** field:

 - Format: `{Common Name of the Product}`
 - Examples: "Miracle-Gro Potting Mix", "Top Soil/Sand"

 ___

 ### H. **Origin History** Formatting

-The Assistant must follow the formatting instructions below for the **origin_history** array:

 - Array of string elements
 - Minimum 3 elements required